chrissamuel/slurm-qog/README.md

 For a normal user it will default to summarising their last 30 days of usage.

 ```
-$ ./qog
+$ qog

-Over the last 30 days your jobs used 00:54:21 over 87 jobs
+Over the last 30 days your 82 jobs requested 06:50:00 in time
-They requested a total time of 07:15:00
+These jobs only used 00:53:06 of total time

-This equates to an overestimate of 8.0 times the actual usage
+This equates to an overestimate of 7.7 times the actual usage

+**** PLEASE REVIEW YOUR REQUESTED TIMELIMITS ****

 ```